Computational Cognitive Neuroscience

 3. 3.
 Networks of neurons: neocortex, categorization, bidirectional connectivity, inhibition.

 4. 4.
-Learning: synaptic plasticity, temporal derivative, kinase algorithm, predictive learning.
+Learning: synaptic plasticity, temporal derivative, predictive learning, kinase algorithm.

 6. 6.
 Perception